Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Eye Problems

-Eye issues are especially common in Boston Terriers.
-These issues include entropion and ectropion, both of which involve the eyelid rolling in or out.
+Eye issues are somewhat common in Boston Terriers.
+Examples of such issues include entropion and ectropion, both of which involve the eyelid rolling in or out.
 This can lead to pain and irritation, as well as vision problems.
 Other eye problems include distichiasis – a condition where eyelashes grow in the wrong direction and irritate the eye – and cataracts.

 Respiratory Problems

 Boston Terriers can also have respiratory issues, such as brachycephalic airway syndrome.
 This condition is caused by a short muzzle, which can lead to difficulty breathing.
-Other respiratory problems include laryngeal paralysis, tracheal collapse, and reverse sneezing.
-It’s important to have your Boston Terrier checked by a veterinarian if you suspect any of these conditions.
+In turn, this predisposes the breed to additional issues involving their airways.
+It’s important to have your Boston Terrier checked by a veterinarian periodically for any signs of respiratory ailments.

 close up of boston terrier dog about to sneeze